-Working on a video game, I’ve had reason to tinker with 3D graphics rendered using an orthographic projection.
+Working on various projects over the years, I’ve often had reason to tinker with 3D graphics rendered using an orthographic projection.

 Most first-person 3D games use a perspective projection, which appears generally “realistic,” with objects shrinking as they become more distant.
 When virtual scenes are rendered this way, we (as humans, with eyeballs) can use our visual intuitions to judge the scale and arrangement of objects within them.
 That’s the case even when a scene is very abstract, like this one: